Page 1: Biography

-This biography was written by W. A. Laxon and was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in June, 2015.
+This biography, written by W. A. Laxon, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in June, 2015.

 Henry Niccol was born on 22 September 1819 at Greenock, Renfrewshire, Scotland, the son of a Clyde shipbuilder, Thomas Niccol and Isabel McQuistan.
 He married Sarah McLarty at Greenock on 29 November 1840; they were to have 14 children.
 Henry and Sarah Niccol were among the settlers who arrived at Auckland on the Jane Gifford on 9 October 1842.